petros-d/docs/docs/install.md

 ## Step 5: Begin the Installation

 Let your Astronomer representative know that you completed the role creation step.
-From there, they'll will configure all of the resources and connections on your cloud necessary for running Airflow.
+From there, they'll configure all of the resources and connections on your cloud necessary for running Airflow.

 This process can take some time.
 Wait for confirmation that the installation was successful before proceeding to the next step.